 Image: Mack (Sam Worthington) and Papa (Octavia Spencer) in a scene from ‘The Shack’.

 When William Paul Young sat down to write a story for his children about a man who meets God in a forest shack, little did he know what would follow.
 The Shack became a publishing phenomenon and has now made it to screen.
 This month the film hits cinemas in the US, with the UK launch set for June 9.
-Australia actor Sam Worthington stars as the central character Mack, and Octavia Spencer as ‘Papa’.
+Australian actor Sam Worthington stars as the central character Mack, and Octavia Spencer as ‘Papa’.

 For some, The Shack has been life changing with its creative portrayal of the Trinity and its exploration of God’s presence in the midst of pain.
 For others, it’s heresy.
 In 2008, when the book had sold a mere 4 million copies (it’s many times that now), Paul Young dropped by the Open House show to explore the book’s meaning, the personal story behind it, and respond to its critics.
 It seems a good time to review that conversation now.
 Here it is in both audio and video for you.

 Have you read the book or see the film?
 Give me your opinion in the comments below.